Elevate CX with unified, enterprise-grade listening

 - Feedback type: Direct

-Customers generally engage with onboarding emails because it helps them orient to new products, services, or experiences.
+Customers generally engage with onboarding emails because it helps them orient new products, services, or experiences.
 That’s why it makes sense to use welcome emails to request feedback.

 But using emails for feedback can be a double-edged sword if not used strategically!